 Secondly, the Company specify the provisioning matrix for impairment by adjusting the percentages based on historical data for the behaviour of the payments of the invoices and the historical losses of uncollectability by including scenarios and forecast information for specific macroeconomic factors.
-Historical rates are adjusted to reflect the effect of future behaviour on macroeconomic factors for which statistical dependence is identified and which are believed to affect the ability of clients to settle their liabilities.
+Historical rates based on the management'd decision are adjusted to reflect the effect of future behaviour on macroeconomic factors for which statistical dependence is identified and which are believed to affect the ability of clients to settle their liabilities.